Maria Eduarda Sizzles In Lacy Lingerie Set, Shows Off Her Thick Thighs

 Brazilian fitness model Maria Eduarda took to her Instagram page on Friday, September 25, and treated her 830,000-plus followers to a very hot, skin-baring snapshot.

 In the picture, Maria rocked a provocate teddy.
-The bodice featured lacy gray fabric on the bodice and a white ribbon in the middle.
+The bodice featured a gray panel with black lace stitched over it, as well as a white ribbon in the middle.
 It also boasted mesh detailing on the sides.
 She teamed the teddy with black thong-style panties and a pair of sheer stockings which had lacy edges.

 Maria wore her highlighted tresses down, letting her locks cascade over her shoulders and bosom.
-She also sported a dark red lipstick, combined with a slick of gloss, to accentuate her luscious lips.

 The shoot took place indoors, seemingly in her living room.
 To strike a pose, Maria sat on gray a sofa.
-A plus brown carpet and a wall painting could also be seen in the background.
+The room featured a plush brown carpet and a wall painting.
 There was also a glass window behind her.

-The hottie held a glass of beverage in her hands and extended her legs forward.
-She turned her gaze away from the camera and flashed an ear to ear smile.
+The hottie held a glass of beverage in her hands and extended her legs forward, sitting in a slightly cross-legged position.
+She turned her gaze away from the camera and flashed an ear-to-ear smile.

 Within three hours of going live, the picture has amassed more than 20,000 likes.
 In addition to that, several of Maria’s ardent followers flocked to the comments section and shared close to 400 messages in which they praised her amazing figure, beautiful smile, as well as her sensual sense of style.